 - 49. The costs set out above are estimated.
-Any significant variances in costs as part of the tender process or other changes, above £150k will be subject to further formal approval. - This has increased to additional costs after the tender process for the FRUs and for a 10% contingency on all vehicle estimates to cover change requests and modifications.
+Any significant variances in costs as part of the tender process or other changes, above £150k will be subject to further formal approval. - 50.
+The original total estimated capital costs for all Fleet was additional costs after the tender process for the FRUs and for a 10% contingency on all vehicle estimates to cover change requests and modifications.
 The revised capital budgets includes budget for these costs as the budget allocations.
-The increase relates to additional costs of the Command Support Unit Vehicles which includes for IT hardware and additional cost for the purchase of electric vehicles. - 51.
+The revised capital budgets to additional costs of the Command Support Unit Vehicles which includes for IT hardware and formational additional cost for the purchase of electric vehicles. - 51.
 If the budgets are approved and they are funded from external borrowing the additional debt changes will be per annum based on a 12 year life and an interest rate of 3%. - 52.
 The original capital budget was been considered as part of the 2020/21 Mayoral Capital Strategy submission in November 2019 and is included in the March budget report for the 2020/21 capital budgets.
 The changes included in this report will need to be reflected in the capital budgets in 2020/21 onwards as a change to the current proposed capital budgets for 2020/21. - 53.
 The associated costs for infrastructure changes and training in relation to the purchase of electric Command Support Unit vehicles are not included in this report and would need to be considered as part of the overall scheme costs. - 54.
-The report also notes that the addition one new Operational Support Unit to the fleet will increase annual maintenance costs by .
+The report also notes that the addition one new Operational Support Unit to the fleet will increase annual maintenance costs by Example.
 This additional pressure will be included as part of the budget process for future years.
 The maintenance costs for the other vehicle repalcements set out in this paper will be contained within existing budgets.